ADVANTICS/documentation/products/adb-pc-dc01/docs/first_time_commissioning.md

 3.  **Connect the Cooling System:**
     * Connect the coolant inlet and outlet hoses to the manifold.
     * Ensure there are no leaks.
+This would be a good moment to perform cooling system test.

     ***See Also:*** [Connect the Cooling System](../installation#connect-the-cooling-system)
     ***See Also:*** [Liquid Cooling](../mechanical_specs#liquid-cooling)

 4.  **Connect DC Power (Port A & Port B):**
-    * **WARNING:** Ensure all sources remain locked out.
+    * **WARNING:** Ensure all sources remain de-energized.
-    * Use your DMM to verify the polarity (+ and -) of your incoming and outgoing busbars.
+    * Verify the polarity (+ and -) of your busbars or wiring.
-    * Connect the DC busbars (Port A and Port B) the dedicated connectors.
-Ensure correct polarity.
+    * Connect the DC busbars and cables to the DC converter Connectors.
-    * Make sure the connectors are locked.
+    * Make sure the connectors are locked (audible click when inserting the Amhpenol connector).

     ***See Also:*** [Install the Converter (Electrical)](../installation#how-to-install-the-converter-electrical)
     ***See Also:*** [Connectors and Interfaces](../mechanical_specs#connectors)

 5.  **Connect the Low-Voltage Control Connector:**
     * Connect the main control harness.
 This includes the connector for CAN bus and the Interlock line.
-    * Connect the converter's auxiliary power supply harness.
+    * Connect the converter's auxiliary power supply harness (24V supply).

 ### **Step 3: Power-On Sequence**

 1.  **Start the Cooling System:** Turn on your external cooling/chiller system.
 Verify that coolant is flowing at the correct rate and temperature.
 2.  **Apply Auxiliary Power:** Energize the converter's auxiliary power supply (if separate from the main DC bus).
-3.  **Energize DC Busses:** Remove the lock-out and energize the main DC source (Port A) and the DC load/source (Port B) so that voltage is present at the terminals.
+3.  **Energize DC Bus:** In case your equipment energizes the DC bus on it's own, it can be performed now.
+Otherwise, it will get energized during precharge sequence later automatically.

 ### **Step 4: Establish CAN Communication ("Hello World")**